HashimTheArab/Dragonfly-Bridge/README.md

 this has some bugs so it shouldn't be used at its current state!

-but it can be ran on any architecture support by golang!
+However, it can be ran on any architecture supported by Golang!

 ## Running
 Simply open your terminal of choice and find the executable file of this project and run